 Some cooking equipment requires a commercial kitchen hood ventilation system designed to capture and remove contaminates such as grease laden vapors, smoke, fumes, excessive heat, steam, condensation, odors, etc. Commercial kitchen ventilation systems must meet the requirements of the Minnesota Mechanical Code.
 Hoods shall be Type I or Type II based on the equipment and activities in the facility.
 The commercial kitchen ventilation hood and installation must be approved by the building official.
 In areas that do not have a local building official, the ventilation plans and specifications must be prepared by a Minnesota licensed professional engineer or architect and submitted to the Minnesota Department of Agriculture, the regulatory authority.
 The licensed engineer or architect of record is responsible for the final inspection and ensuring compliance with the applicable mechanical code requirements.

 If the facility is providing water through a well, it must be installed by a licensed well driller and certified by the Minnesota Department of Health (MDH).
 Contact the Minnesota Department of Health, Well Management Unit, at 651-201-4600 for well construction and water quality compliance verification.
-Provide the MDH with the unique well number from the well log or the well head.
-The MDH will determine if the construction, location, and water quality of the water supply well is in compliance with the Minnesota Rules.

 If a septic system is used for the facility, it must be approved by the appropriate regulatory authority.
 A current Certificate of Compliance provides evidence of septic system compliance.
 Contact your county for information on how to verify septic system compliance and obtain a current Certificate of Compliance.